Wreay: Governance

 Wreay forms part of the civil parish of St Cuthbert Without.
 There are two tiers of local government, at civil parish and unitary authority level: St Cuthbert Without Parish Council and Cumberland Council.
 Wreay is in the parliamentary constituency of Penrith and Solway.

 Administrative history

 Wreay was historically a township and chapelry in the ancient parish of Carlisle St Mary (which had its parish church at Carlisle Cathedral).
 The township took on civil functions under the poor laws from the 17th century onwards.
 As such, Wreay also became a civil parish in 1866, when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.

 The civil parish of Wreay was abolished in 1934, with the area being absorbed into the neighbouring parish of St Cuthbert Without.
 At the 1931 census (the last before its abolition) the parish had a population of 131.

-Between 1974 and 2023, St Cuthbert Without formed part of the City of Carlisle district.
+Between 1974 and 2023, St Cuthbert Without formed part of the Carlisle district.
 Since 2023 it has been administered as part of the Cumberland unitary authority area.